-Ricardo Martinez Ortega was born in Santiago Chile 1956.
-He moved to Spain as a child with his family in 1969.
-Moved to and lived in Miami from 1981 to 1989.
-Married his wife Hazel there in 1982.
+Ricardo Martinez Ortega was born in Santiago, Chile in 1956.
+He moved to Spain as a child with his family in 1969, then in 1981 moved to Miami, where he lived until 1989, and met his wife Hazel.
 Worked for The Miami News and The Miami Herald between 1982 and 1989.
 Moved back to Madrid with his wife in 1989 to be responsible of the art department of a new newspaper publication, El Mundo.
 He has lived in Madrid since then and his two children, Gabriel and Erin were born in Madrid.
 Embarked on a freelance career a few years ago.

 Bank of Peru